U.S. Material Use Factsheet

 - U.S. raw material use (non-fossil fuel or food) grew 3.17 times faster than population did from 1910 to 2020.1,2,3

-- After rising 54% from 1970 to 2005, total material use in the U.S. (including fuels and other materials) reached 7.8G t in 2019, 34% higher than in 1970.4
+- After rising 54% from 1970-2005, U.S. material use (including fuels) reached 7.8 Gt in 2019, 34% higher than in 1970.4

 - In 2022, U.S. per capita material use (including fuels) was 23.5 t, 33% higher than the OECD average.5

-- U.S. raw material use increased by 30% from 1996 to 2006, but decreased 32% from 2006 to 2010 following the global financial crisis.
-By 2020, U.S. raw material use had increased by 20% to over 3G t.1
+- U.S. raw material use increased 30% from 1996-2006, then decreased 32% from 2006-2010 following the global financial crisis.
+By 2020, total raw material use had increased 20% to over 3 Gt, about twice the world’s total materials production on a per capita basis.1

 - Construction materials, including stone, gravel, and sand, account for around three-quarters of raw materials use.1

-- The use of renewable materials decreased dramatically over the last century—from 41% to 5% of total materials by weight—as the U.S. economy shifted from agriculture to industrial production.6
+- The use of renewable materials decreased dramatically over the last century, from 41% to 5% of total materials by weight, as the U.S. economy shifted from agriculture to industrial production.6

 Intensity of Raw Materials Use